lephare-photoz/lephare/docs/index.rst

 physical parameters by fitting spectral energy distributions (SED) to a dataset of photometric fluxes or apparent magnitudes.
 LePHARE was originally written in fortran (Arnout et al. 1999; Ilbert et al. 2006).
-It has been completely rewritten in C++ with a Python interface.
+It has been completely rewritten in C++ with a Python interface with a larger team of developpers including
+J. Cohen-Tanugi and R. Shirley.

 .. note::